MahenParameshwar/Todo-App/README.md

 # Todo-App
-Clone the repository and run the application using the command npm run dev in the project folder
+Clone the repository and run the application using the command <h3>npm run dev</h3> in the project folder